Dynamic pricing: Live music and sport

 The use of dynamic, algorithmic and demand-based pricing in the live music sector has been the subject of considerable controversy.
 Ticketmaster introduced dynamic pricing in 2022, and applied it to sale of tickets for tours of Blink-182 (where tickets were priced as high as $600) and Bruce Springsteen (where prices reached $4,000–$5,000).

 In the United Kingdom and Ireland, there was considerable controversy in 2024 over allegations of dynamic pricing by Ticketmaster for the Oasis Live '25 Tour.
 Fans made complaints to the Advertising Standards Authority.
 Giving evidence to the House of Commons Business and Trade Select Committee, Ticketmaster UK denied they were engaging in dynamic pricing, claiming instead that tickets were offered at "differing price tiers", and pricing was determined by event organisers.
 The UK's Competition and Markets Authority launched an investigation into ticket pricing for the Oasis tour, which concluded that Ticketmaster "may have misled Oasis fans" about the price of the tickets.
 The European Commission also announced they were to investigate the use of dynamic pricing for concert tickets.
 Due to the public backlash over pricing in the UK and Ireland, Oasis announced they would not use dynamic pricing for later legs in the world tour including North America and Australia.

 A number of bands and artists have publicly announced that they are not going to use dynamic ticket pricing including Coldplay, Taylor Swift, Ed Sheeran, Iron Maiden, and Robert Smith from The Cure.
 After their 2020 tour of New Zealand, Crowded House stated they "had no prior knowledge" of dynamic pricing, that they "did not approve" and asked Live Nation to refund the difference in price.

 In May 2025, The Athletic reported that FIFA will use dynamic pricing for tickets to the men's 2026 FIFA World Cup, as well as the 2025 FIFA Club World Cup.
 It was also used for the 2024 Copa América.

+Regulation

+European Union

+The European Union's Directive 2019/2161 stipulates that businesses should disclose when prices they provide are "personalised on the basis of automated decision-making."
+The directive permits dynamic pricing changes "in response to market demands when those techniques do not involve personalisation based on automated decision-making."

+United States

+In November, 2025, New York state's "Algorithmic Pricing Disclosure Act" came into effect.
+The law requires companies to disclose when prices are set using a consumer's personal data.
+The bill enables civil penalties of up to $1,000 per violation.

+In April 2026, Maryland Governor Wes Moore signed HB0895 into law, which bans grocery stores and third-party grocery delivery services from using consumer personal data to raise prices for consumers.
+The law authorizes $10,000 penalties for first-time violations and $25,000 for repeat offenses.
+The law is scheduled to take effect in October 2026.